What are you looking for?

 33 Morgan Arcade

 Crumbs Kitchen is known for having one of the best salad bars in Cardiff.
 Mix and make your own great small or standard salad bowl, or enjoy one of their vegetarian or vegan friendly soups, curries or chilli.
 You’ll find this little gem right in the heart of the city centre in the Morgan Arcade.
-It has recently been taken over by new management and now has a fresh new look.

 114 Albany Road